Brain Injury Overview

 A man in a wheelchair by a window

-Common Symptoms of Brain Injuries
+What Are Common Symptoms of Brain Injuries?

 Brain injuries can cause a wide range of physical, emotional, and cognitive symptoms—some appearing immediately and others developing over time.
 Early recognition is key to getting proper care and protecting your legal rights.